-The E40 travels through Belgium, Germany, Poland, Ukraine, Russia, Uzbekistan, Turkmenistan and Kyrgyzstan before ending in Ridder – a town renowned for its rich metal deposits, having provided 50% of the USSR’s high-quality lead during World War II.
+The E40 travels through Belgium, Germany, Poland, Ukraine, Russia, Uzbekistan, Turkmenistan and Kyrgyzstan before ending in Ridder – a town renowned for its rich metal deposits, having provided 50 per cent of the USSR’s high-quality lead during World War II.

 The beautifully lit Lærdal Tunnel spans between Lærdal and Aurland in Norway, covering a distance of over 15 miles beneath the Fjords.
 Not only is it the longest road tunnel in Europe, it is also the longest in the world.

 Not strictly a road in its own right, the tunnel qualifies for our prestigious awards as part of the E16 – the main road connecting Norway’s two largest cities Oslo and Bergen.

 Winding up the Sierra Nevada mountain range from Granada, this road is open to all drivers until Hoya de la Mora, at 2526m above sea level – but it doesn’t stop there.

 The Veleta is the highest paved road in Europe, and is actually covered in asphalt until around the 3300m mark.
 Even then it doesn’t end – certain vehicles are permitted up to its highest point, which is a whopping 3380m above sea level.